O-1 Visa Approval Rate: What the Numbers Say in March 2026

 Here are a few tips to keep in mind to help you strengthen your position and increase your chances of getting approved for the O-1 visa:

-1. Know the Criteria
+1. Know the eligibility criteria

 The U.S. Citizenship and Immigration Services (USCIS) outlines clear O-1 eligibility criteria, including evidence of extraordinary ability and/or extraordinary achievement in your field (like distinguished awards, international acclaim, scholarly articles, and/or major media coverage).
 To increase your chances of approval, make sure to directly address as many of these categories as possible in your petition.

-3. Showcase Your Talents and Abilities
+3. Showcase your talents and abilities

 The more compelling your petition, the higher the likelihood that it will get approved.
 The best way to make your application more compelling is to include as much evidence as possible of your extraordinary ability/achievement, and to write about your accomplishments in a way that makes the USCIS officer want to approve your case.